dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ::: moniker-end

+<xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Get*> is made available to an app by referencing the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app). `Get<T>` is available in ASP.NET Core 1.1 or later. `GetSection` is made available to an app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 ## Bind an array to a class

 *The sample app demonstrates the concepts explained in this section.*

 The <xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> supports binding arrays to objects using array indices in configuration keys.
-Any array format that exposes a numeric key segment (`:0:`, `:1:`, &hellip; `:{n}:`) is capable of array binding to a POCO class array.
+Any array format that exposes a numeric key segment (`:0:`, `:1:`, &hellip; `:{n}:`) is capable of array binding to a POCO class array. `Bind`` is made available to an app by referencing the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 > [!NOTE]
 > Binding is provided by convention.
 Custom configuration providers aren't required to implement array binding.